IngoHohmann/rebol-web-scripts/editor-README.md

 # Getting text into the editor

-* you can use EDIT in the console, with text!, binary or url! where binary is converted to text!n and url!s are read, if they are cors-enabled.
+* you can use EDIT in the console, with text!, blob! or url! where blob is converted to text! and url!s are read, if they are cors-enabled.

 # Example